 - have a medically supervised negative pregnancy test prior to issuing a prescription (with a minimum sensitivity of 25 mIU/ml) once she has been established on contraception for at least 4 weeks, at least every 4 weeks during therapy (this includes dose interruptions) and at least 4 weeks after the end of therapy (unless confirmed tubal sterilisation).
 This includes those women of childbearing potential who confirm absolute and continued abstinence.
-Add here available tests according to local practice. - Patients should be advised to inform the physician prescribing her contraception about the pomalidomide treatment. - Patients should be advised to inform you if a change or stop of method of contraception is needed.
+Please consult your doctor about available tests. - Patients should be advised to inform the physician prescribing her contraception about the pomalidomide treatment.

+• Patients should be advised to inform you if a change or stop of method of contraception is needed.